cghiee/Car-ND-PID_lane_centering/README.md

 :white_check_mark: Code must compile without errors with cmake and make.

-Given that we've made CMakeLists.txt as general as possible, it's recommend that you do not change it unless you can guarantee that your changes will still compile on any platform.

 # Implementation

-CRITERIA
-MEETS SPECIFICATIONS

-:white_check_mark: The PID procedure follows what was taught in the lessons.
+CRITERIA MEETS SPECIFICATIONS: The PID procedure follows what was taught in the lessons.

-It's encouraged to be creative, particularly around hyperparameter tuning/optimization.
-However, the base algorithm should follow what's presented in the lessons.
+:white_check_mark: PID follows procedure from lessons.

 # Reflection

-CRITERIA
-MEETS SPECIFICATIONS
-Describe the effect each of the P, I, D components had in your implementation.
+CRITERIA:  MEETS SPECIFICATIONS: Describe the effect each of the P, I, D components had in your implementation.

-:white_check_mark:  Student describes the effect of the P, I, D component of the PID algorithm in their implementation.
-Is it what you expected?

-:white_check_mark: Visual aids are encouraged, i.e. record of a small video of the car in the simulator and describe what each component is set to.
+:white_check_mark:  The proportional gain P does most of the work in creating the steering angle that brings the vehicle back to the center of the lane.
+The derivative gain D is essential in stabilizing the response of the steering.
+If the D gain is too low, the vehicle will oscillate around the center of the lane with increasing amplitude of oscillation, eventually leaving the road surface.
+With too high of a derivative gain, the controller actuator effort grows very large due to a noise derivative signal.
+The I gain plays a smaller role in the control, correcting for long term errors in the steering angle e.g. due to a course that is consistently circling left or right.
+The behavior of each term P, I, and D are as expected.

+:white_check_mark: A video of the performance of the vehicle is given above.
+Also included is a plot of the cross track error, vehicle speed, and controller steering effort for one lap around the track.

-Describe how the final hyperparameters were chosen.
+:white_check_mark:  Describe how the final hyperparameters were chosen.

-:white_check_mark: Student discusses how they chose the final hyperparameters (P, I, D coefficients).
-This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!
+Tuning of the PID parameters was done manually and sequentially:
+  - proportional gain was tuned to achieve initial action from the control loop
+  - then derivative gain was added to stabilize the control loop,
+  - then iterative tuning of P and D gains to improve performance
+  - finally a low value of integral gain was added to remove systematic errors

 # Simulation

-CRITERIA
-MEETS SPECIFICATIONS
-The vehicle must successfully drive a lap around the track.
+CRITERIA: MEETS SPECIFICATIONS: The vehicle must successfully drive a lap around the track.

-:white_check_mark:  No tire may leave the drivable portion of the track surface.
-The car may not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).
+:white_check_mark:  No tire leaves the drivable portion of the track surface.
+The car does not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).

 ---